ScoutLogic

 Encourage a positive attitude towards parents, showing support through work emails or social media.
 Family-friendly policies are only effective if the workers use them, so make your support known!

-2. Support Flexible Work
+2. Support flexible work

 One thing that all working parents value is flexibility.
 There is no denying how much work goes into raising children.
 It is effectively a second job, especially if a child becomes sick and needs additional care.